k8-scalar/k8-resource-optimizer/README.md

 $ cd exp
 ```
-Run the binary with a *--help* flag, as the tool expects all it's input as flags.
+Run the binary with a *--help* flag, as the tool exp:ects all it's input as flags.
 For example
 ```
 $ ./k8-resource-optimizer --help